Florida: A New Poker Mecca?

 A New Poker Mecca

-You can play poker anywhere.
+You can play poker anywhere - including Malta, where its one of the casino games that helped increase the economy - more on gaming increasing the Maltese economy here.
 But if you want access to nonstop action and miles of green felt, if you crave all-night high-limit Hold’em at the Taj, where the sands turn to gold, you still have to make the pilgrimage to a poker mecca: a place where friendly poker laws and a sufficient local population combine to create monster demand.
 Traditionally, that’s meant Las Vegas, California, or Atlantic City.

 Now, after years of legislative hand-wringing, you can add Florida to that list—and add it somewhere near the top.
 Florida is no longer the shady poker backwater with confusing poker rules it was in days of yore.
 As Cardplayer reported in July 2010: